 The Cherokee Nation is committed to providing quality child care for children and families.
 The Child Development Center’s provide needed services to allow parents of young children to attend school and/or work.

 The Cherokee Nation Child Development Centers are licensed by the Department of Human Services and participate in the stars quality initiative.
 The Tahlequah Child Development Center is accredited by the National Association of the Education of Young Children and recognized as a three star facility.
-This center is designed to care for 92 children ages 6 weeks through 4 years with a summer school age program that serves an additional 24 children ages 5 through 11 years.
-The Stilwell Child Development Center is a two star facility and is currently designed to care for 47 children ages 6 weeks through 3 years.
-A new Stilwell child care facility is expected to be finished in the summer of 2013, which will host approximately 70-75 children.
-This will help provide more available child care openings in the Stilwell area.
+This center is designed to care for 92 children ages 6 weeks through 4 years.
+The Stilwell Child Development Center is a two star facility and is currently designed to care for 98 children ages 6 weeks through 3 years.

 The mission of the Child Development Center’s is to provide a high quality early childhood program in a safe and nurturing environment that promotes each child’s individual development while being responsive to the family’s needs.
 Our philosophy is closely modeled on precepts developed the National Association for the Education of Young Children (NAEYC), which means our program meets higher standards for staff/child ratio, child group size, classroom environment, curriculum and staff training/qualifications.